-Mr. Korby reported that Assemblymember Gray's Internet poker bill, AB 2863, was was heard in policy committee last week and passed unanimously through the Assembly Governmental Organizational (G.O.)
+Mr. Brown reported that Internet poker is still a hot topic at the Capitol.
+Assemblymember Gray's bill, AB 2863, was officially supported by the CARF Board at the last meeting and contains a mitigation fund for racing as well as fair funding support.
+The bill was heard in policy committee last week and passed unanimously through the Assembly Governmental Organizational (G.O.)
 Committee on a 19-0 vote despite not having full support of the tribal community.
+Assemblymember Gray has committed to working through tribal concerns.
 The bill has now moved to the Appropriations Committee and will be heard as part of the suspense calendar.
-Just as things were looking hopeful for Internet poker,

-U.S. Senator Dianne Feinstein issued a letter in opposition of the bill, which represents an example of the political challenges facing Internet poker.
+Just as things were looking hopeful for Internet poker, U.S. Senator Dianne Feinstein issued a letter in opposition of the bill.
+This move is unusual and though it may not have an impact, it is a good example of the political challenges facing Internet poker.